 Our main empirical finding is that the temporary subsidies had a large and statistically significant effect on firm sales as much as 30 years after subsidies ended.
-A doubling of the subsidy between 1973 and 1979 led to a 39 percentage points higher sales growth between 1982 and 2009, amounting to a 1.2 percentage point difference in the annual growth rate over this period.
+A doubling of the subsidy between 1973 and 1979 led to a 12 percentage points higher sales growth between 1982 and 2009, amounting to a 0.4 percentage point difference in the annual growth rate over this period.
 This positive effect on sales comes from improvements in firm performance rather than reduced competition.
 Subsidized firms did not have higher long-run markups, but had higher TFP.
 In addition, the 1970s' subsidies improved the post-subsidy export performance of these firms.
 Since South Korea is a small open economy, it is unlikely that these firms' greater success in world markets was driven by higher export markups.
+We also find some evidence that upstream producers benefited from the policy.
+Firms that were likely to supply intermediate inputs to subsidized firms also grew faster over this period.

 We then quantify the long-term welfare impact of the HCI Drive.
 We set up a general equilibrium multi-sector small open economy heterogeneous firm model and discipline it using the firm-level data and the econometric estimates.
 The model rationalizes the reduced-form evidence on persistent effects of industrial policy through a combination of learning-by-doing (LBD) and financial constraints.
 There are two periods in the model.
 A firm's second-period productivity increases in its first-period quantity produced.
 However, in the first period firms are borrowing-constrained.
 Therefore, they cannot expand to the optimal scale to internalize the dynamic effects of LBD.
 Government subsidies in the first period relax these constraints, enabling firms to increase first period output, which in turn increases productivity in the second period through LBD.
+In addition, firms upstream from the subsidized firms experience an external LBD effect: when their customers expand their future productivity is also higher.
 The model is tightly connected to the data.
-The key parameters of the model are pinned down by the reduced-form empirical estimates.
-The quantitative results imply that had the government not conducted this industrial policy, welfare would have been 13-21% lower, depending on whether we assume that LBD-driven productivity benefits are permanent or temporary.
-Most of the total welfare effect (87-92%) is due to the long-run impact of subsidies on productivity through LBD.
+The parameters governing LBD are pinned down by the reduced-form empirical estimates.
+The quantitative results imply that had the government not conducted this industrial policy, welfare would have been 7-12% lower, depending on whether we assume that LBD-driven productivity benefits are permanent or temporary.
+Most of the total welfare effect (83-90%) is due to the long-run impact of subsidies on productivity through LBD.
+The external LBD turns out to be quantitatively important.
+With only internal LBD, the welfare effects are 3-4%.

-&lt;sup>4Lucas (1993) argued that LBD played an important role in the growth performance of the East Asian miracle economies.
+&lt;sup>3Lucas (1993) argued that LBD played an important role in the growth performance of the East Asian miracle economies.